- Location: Wyoming

 - The license is only good between the hours of 5 a.m. and 8 p.m., and only in the confines of a 50-mile radius surrounding the individual's home.

 Getting caught even once outside of this loop will result in the revocation of the license.
-To apply for a restricted license, the child's parent fills out an Affidavit for Restricted License, which includes the relevant verification forms.
+To apply for a restricted license, the child's parent fills out a Restricted Class "RC" or "RM" Driver's License (Form FSDL-708A) application, which includes the relevant verification forms.

 Don't sweat it.
 Lost license documents are a way of life.
 To obtain a new permit, visit any driver's license examination station.
 Bring two forms of identification and either cash or check to pay a $15 duplicate fee.

-Permits are valid for one year.
+Permits are valid for 1 year.
 Renew it by:

 - Visiting any examination station along with your legal parent or guardian.